-4. Maximum Height: Thirty-five (35) feet in rural residential, twenty-four (24) feet in Sunrise Lake District.
+4. Maximum Height: Thirty-five (35) feet in rural residential, twenty-four (24) feet in Sunrise Lake District measured from the average finished grade to the highest peak.

 B. COMMERCIAL USES.

 - 1. Minimum Lot Size: One (1) acre or larger, according to soils on the site for on-site subsurface sewage disposal; sixty thousand (60,000) square feet for back lots. - 2.
 Minimum Frontage: One hundred (150) feet; fifty (50) feet for back lots. - 3.
 Set Backs: Structures, excluding steps and terraces, shall be at least one hundred (100) feet from any property line abutting a public or private road and at least fifty (50) feet from all other property or right-of-way lines.